 Here at Dreamstime, we usually require just one model release for each model, with the number of uploaded shooting sessions being irrelevant.
 The only time you need to pay attention is when the model you used for your shoot moves into a different age group.
 For example, our advanced search engine has an in-built age parameter.

-If your model moves from the 21-30 years old category to the 31-45 years old category through the natural process of aging, you’ll be notified that you need to include a new model release to continue to earn money from that image legally.
+If your model moves from the 21-30 years old category to the 31-45 years old category through the natural process of ageing, you’ll be notified that you need to include a new model release to continue to earn money from that image legally.

 Stock Photography Requires You to Understand E-commerce